MicrosoftDocs/fabric-docs/docs/data-engineering/lifecycle.md

 ---
-title: Apache Spark runtime in Fabric lifecycle and supportability
+title: Apache Spark runtime in Fabric lifecycle
-description: Lifecycle and support policies for Apache Spark runtime in Fabric ms.reviewer: snehagunda ms.author: eskot
+description: Lifecycle for Apache Spark runtime in Fabric ms.reviewer: snehagunda ms.author: eskot
 author: ekote
 ms.topic: overview
 ---

-# Lifecycle and supportability for Apache Spark Runtimes in Fabric
+# Lifecycle for Apache Spark Runtimes in Fabric

 The Microsoft Fabric Runtime is an Azure-integrated platform based on Apache Spark, designed to facilitate the execution and management of data engineering and data science workflows.
 It synthesizes essential elements from both proprietary internal and open-source resources to offer a comprehensive solution to customers.
 For brevity, we refer to the Microsoft Fabric Runtime powered by Apache Spark simply as Fabric Runtime.